fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Two_Database/README.md

 - Improve query performance: indexing can help avoid full table scan and reduce the numbers of records need to be scaned, thus speed up the query process time;

-- Improve filtering and sorting performance: when a column use in the WHERE and ORDER BY clauses, index the column can help filter and sort data quickly;
+- Improve filtering and sorting performance: when a column is used in the WHERE and ORDER BY clauses, index the column can help filter and sort data quickly;

-- Improve join performance: when joining large tables, index can help find matching records quickly
+- Improve join performance: when joining large tables, index can help find matching records quickly.

-Entity Relationship Diagram
+### Entity Relationship Diagram

 ![result image](./images/erd.png)

-Dbeaver database view
+### Dbeaver Database View

 ![result image](./images/dbeaver.png)

-Docker view
+### Docker View

 ![result image](./images/docker.png)